 These experiences generally aim for groups of six to 10 people, to ensure a personal touch, but ultimately it’s the host’s decision on what they are comfortable with or believe would best suit the content.
-Some hosts can handle as many people as current Covid restrictions allow, others may be willing to provide an experience to an audience of one—Cook recommends just reaching out to the experience host with any special requests.
+Some hosts can handle as many people as space allows, others may be willing to provide an experience to an audience of one—Cook recommends just reaching out to the experience host with any special requests.
 Ultimately, she says, 101 Experiences is a way for locals to share what they love with others.

 “The first thing we're looking for is passion for the subject matter and for sharing,” says Cook.
 “As long as they have that passion, even if it's quirky, chances are someone else also loves that thing as well.”

 She gives the example of the “Body and Soul Alpaca Walk” in Timmins, hosted by the owner of a local alpaca farm, not only giving visitors a chance to spend some time with some adorable animals but also connecting the experience to mindfulness and the outdoors.
 Or there’s the historic tour of the century-old Haileybury Golf Club in Temiskaming Shores.

 “Jean-Pierre Rivet, the host, has written a book about the course and has developed an experience where he takes you through the course, and at each hole, he tells you the history of maybe a landmark at that site, or the Indigenous history in the area, and at the end, he takes you into the clubhouse and you get to grab a drink,” says Cook.
 “It’s not your everyday experience, but if you’re a golfer in Southern Ontario looking for a new course to go to, you see that and go ‘that sounds really interesting,’ and it would bring you our way.”

 For more info and to choose your own experience in Northeastern Ontario, visit 101 Experiences today!